C++23: deducing “this” into Rust traits

 }

-Pretty self-explanatory, the name lookup is trivial.
-If we wanted to pretend that function members exist, we could even keep a pointer to the setToEight() function inside the struct.
+Self-explanatory, the name lookup is trivial.
+If we wanted to emulate function members as well, we could keep a pointer to the setToEight() function inside the struct.
 Let’s see about Python:

 class Ghost: